alps-asd/alps-asd.github.io/manuals/1.0/en/semantic-terms.md

 All terms are classified into three levels based on importance and frequency of use:

-- 🔵 **Core Terms**: Essential key terms for basic APIs (about 10-15% of total)
+- 🔵 **Core Terms**: Essential key terms for basic APIs (about 10-15% of total) 🔵 **Core Terms**: Essential key terms for basic APIs (about 10-15% of total)
   - Fundamental vocabulary used in most applications
   - First choice when creating simple APIs
   - Terms necessary for common CRUD operations

-- 🟡 **Extended Terms**: Commonly used extended terms (about 30-35% of total)
+🟡 **Extended Terms**: Commonly used extended terms (about 30-35% of total)
   - Vocabulary needed for specific domains and more detailed expressions
   - Terms commonly used in general business applications
   - Options when richer expressiveness is needed

-- ⚪ **Full Terms**: Special purpose terms (about 50-55% of total)
+⚪ **Full Terms**: Special purpose terms (about 50-55% of total)
   - Vocabulary needed for specific industries and special use cases
   - Options when complete compatibility is needed
   - Terms for very specialized expressions

 ### Usage Notes